Paul Butcher

 The product decisions and investment scope I was accountable for

-Led experience strategy across a 13-product global portfolio (~$1B ARR)
+Served as the customer and strategy voice across a 13-product global cybersecurity portfolio (~$1B ARR)

 Operated at the portfolio layer, aligning experience direction across teams, clarifying where consistency mattered, and informing sequencing decisions as the product set scaled.